 - becoming very insecure and dependent on parents, or lapsing into previous behaviours, such as watching children’s TV shows

 - criticising support offered by adults

 - preferring to confide in friends, and acting as if friends are more important than family

 - worry about being different and not fitting in

-- poor judgement and risk-taking, e.g. smoking, binge drinking, unsafe sex, abuse of illicit or prescription drugs
+- poor judgement and risk-taking behaviour, e.g. binge drinking, smoking, staying out late, unsafe sex

 - physical symptoms caused by stress, e.g. stomach-aches, headaches

-- listen to them, don’t talk at them; encourage them to discuss their feelings, but realise they might not want to talk or may prefer to confide in friends
+- encourage them to talk about their feelings, but realise they may prefer to talk to friends or other trusted people

 - provide privacy, as needed; highlight the importance of respecting privacy and using social media appropriately